gMitchell09/BBBAutomation/README.md

 }
 ```

 Most of these files are released under the AGPL v3 license <http://www.gnu.org/licenses/agpl.html>.
-Check individual files for more details.
+Check individual files for more details.<br/>
 BlackLib (C) 2013-2014 by Yigit YUCE released under LGPLv3 (or later)